voduchuy/NoisyMeasurementFIM/README.md

 Readers who do not wish to repeat the time-consuming calculations (which requires installing the C++ dependencies and may require cluster access) may simply [download](https://zenodo.org/record/6354728/files/zenodo_upload.zip?download=1) the numerical results from Zenodo.
 A convinient Python script ,`download_results.py`, is provided in the root folder that will download the Zip file, unpack, and populate the subfolders of the repository with `.npz` and `.png` files needed for plotting.

 ### Setting up Python environment
+This step requires that [Anaconda](https://www.anaconda.com/) is installed on the reader's computer.
 An environment file `environment.yml` is provided in the root folder of this repository.
-Readers can use Anaconda to set up the Python environment for executing the notebooks by
+Readers can use Anaconda to set up the Python environment for executing the notebooks by running the following command in Terminal:
 ```zsh
 conda env create -f environment.yml
 ```

 This will create an environment named `fimhuyvo2022` in the user's default environment path.
 The Python packages needed for executing the provided notebooks will be installed in this environment.
 Users can then activate the environment
 ```zsh
 conda activate fimhuyvo2022
 ```
 Provided that the numerical outputs have been downloaded and the files are copied to the correct locations (see above), the Jupyter notebooks can be executed.

+### Executing the Jupyter notebooks
+After the environment has been created and activated, user can run `jupyter notebook` from the Terminal, change dir to one of the subfolders `bursting_gene`, `toggle_switch`, `yeast`.
+A single Jupyter notebook is provided in each subfolder that produce all figures related to the corresponding CME (telegraph, 2-D toggle switch, or compartmental MAPK-activated gene expression).